 Because we humans have less wisdom than a towel and egos as large as the planet, we leap upon comments like this and say, “See?!
 God has given us all guardian angels to protect us!”
 Let’s get a grip here: IT’S A POEM.
 Do you want to be held accountable for every extreme statement you’ve ever jotted down to someone you were infatuated with?
 “I’d do anything for you.”
 No, you wouldn’t, you’re grossly exaggerating.
 So did the psalmists.
 While you exaggerated about your commitment to another human, the psalmists exaggerated about God.
 They used extreme language to try and communicate their extreme emotions.
 Go out and try stepping on a wild lion or a serpent and see how that works out for you.
 Go kick a rock and see if an angel swoops in to protect you.
 “Oh, but Jesus said we would trample on serpents.”
 Yes, He did, and if you go step on a snake right now you’ll discover you’re misinterpreting that passage and many others.

 If we’re going to grow past spiritual infancy we have to stop with all the games.
 We need to recognize that not every word in the Bible is some God-breathed truth.
 Some of it is just ego-breathed.
 We find lots of statements about God in the Bible which are not meant to be taken literally.
-Even God Himself makes these statements (see The Complexity of God’s Will).
+Even God Himself makes these statements.
 “I will remember your sins no more,” He says.
 Really?
 So God has amnesia?
 Of course not.
 If we’re going to really understand what God wants to teach us, we need to ask the Holy Spirit to give us discernment—real discernment, not just a bunch of heebie–jeebies that we call spiritual insight.